Eastern copperhead

-The eastern copperhead (Agkistrodon contortrix), also known as the copperhead, is a species of venomous snake, a pit viper, endemic to eastern North America; it is a member of the subfamily Crotalinae in the family Viperidae.
+The eastern copperhead (Agkistrodon contortrix), also known simply as the copperhead, is a widespread species of venomous snake, a pit viper, endemic to eastern United States of America; it is a member of the subfamily Crotalinae in the family Viperidae.

 The eastern copperhead has distinctive, dark brown, hourglass-shaped markings, overlaid on a light reddish brown or brown/gray background.
 The body type is heavy, rather than slender.
 Neonates are born with green or yellow tail tips, which progress to a darker brown or black within one year.
 Adults grow to a typical length (including tail) of 50–95 cm.

-In most of North America, it favors deciduous forest and mixed woodlands.
+In most of the United States of America, the eastern copperhead favors deciduous forest and mixed woodlands.
 It may occupy rock outcroppings and ledges, but is also found in low-lying, swampy regions.
 During the winter, it hibernates in dens or limestone crevices, often together with timber rattlesnakes and black rat snakes.
 The eastern copperhead is known to feed on a wide variety of prey, including invertebrates (primarily arthropods) and vertebrates.
 Like most pit vipers, the eastern copperhead is generally an ambush predator; it takes up a promising position and waits for suitable prey to arrive.

 As a common species within its range, it may be encountered by humans.
-Unlike other viperids, they often "freeze" instead of slithering away, due to its habit of relying on excellent camouflage, rather than fleeing.
+Unlike other viperids, it often "freezes" instead of slithering away and fleeing, due to its habit of relying on excellent camouflage.
 Bites occur due to people unknowingly stepping on or near them.
+Copperhead bites account for half of the treated snake bites in the United States.

-Five subspecies have been recognized in the past, but recent genetic analysis had yielded new species information.
+Five subspecies have been recognized in the past, but recent genetic analysis has yielded new species information.

 Etymology

-Its generic name is derived from the Greek words ancistro (hooked) and odon (tooth), or fishhook.
+Its generic name is derived from the Greek words ankistron "hook, fishhook" and odon, variant of odous "tooth".
 The trivial name, or specific epithet, comes from the Latin contortus (twisted, intricate, complex), which is usually interpreted to reference the distorted pattern of darker bands across the snake's back, which are broad at the lateral base, but "pinched" into narrow hourglass shapes in the middle at the vertebral area.